Kev1CO/cocofest_archive/README.md

 # Create your own FES OCP
-The user can create its own FES OCP by following the steps below:
+You can create your own FES OCP by following the steps below:
 1. Create a new python file
 2. Import the desired model from `Cocofest` (i.g.
-Ding2003) and the fes_ocp package
+Ding2003) and the fes_ocp class

 ```python
 from optistim import DingModelFrequency, FunctionalElectricStimulationOptimalControlProgram